All Episodes

 And maybe you come in, maybe you don't come in based on what the doctor tells you from that position.

-I could see an easy reduction of at least a third of emergency room visits of uh the American people.
+I could see an easy reduction of at least a third of emergency room visits of the American people.

-That's gonna be big.
+That's going to be big.

-And I think what the president did today with his press conference with the FDA is this is groundbreaking, also.
+And I think what the president did today with his press conference with the FDA is this is groundbreaking also.

 They're now clearing the way at the FDA to expand the types of medicine treatments available during this pandemic.